 Medicare coverage for senior care in Virginia Beach

-To verify what Medicare covers under Part A and Part B, read more from the official Medicare website here.
+You can verify what Medicare covers under Part A and Part B on Medicare’s official website.
 You can also reach out to Medicare by phone at 1-800-MEDICARE (1-800-633-4227), or visit a nearby Social Security Administration office to confirm your coverage or apply for Medicare.
+Medicare programs in Virginia include the following:

-To get assistance paying for Medicare premiums and other medical costs, you can also apply for Medicare Savings Programs and contact the Virginia Department of Medical Assistance Services.
+• Medicare Savings Programs.
+To get assistance paying for Medicare premiums and other medical costs, you can also apply for the Medicare Savings Program and contact the Virginia Department of Medical Assistance Services.
 For assistance with medications (including provision of medication and co-payments), Virginia Beach residents also have access to the Virginia Medication Assistance Program (MAP).
 The MAP program ensures life-saving medications, such as HIV and medication for related illnesses, is available to low-income persons.

-In Virginia Beach, Virginia Insurance Counseling & Assistance Program (VICAP) provides Medicare beneficiaries with free, unbiased, and confidential counseling and assistance.
+• Virginia Insurance Counseling & Assistance Program (VICAP).
+In Virginia Beach, VICAP provides Medicare beneficiaries with free, unbiased, and confidential counseling and assistance.
 Contact a VICAP counselor in your area or your local Area Agency on Aging to speak to a local ombudsman.
 Ombudsman are trained to answer questions about Medicare, Medicaid, and long-term care.

 Virginia Beach resident Medicare resources